-Exams: Three examinations worth 100 points each.
-Permission to miss or delay an exam must be obtained prior to exam period.
-You must e-mail me with your request and reason and I will respond back to you via e-mail.
+If you must miss or delay an exam over course material you must e-mail me with your request and reason and I will respond back to you via e-mail.
 Ten (10) points will be deducted from the score of the make-up exam if permission is not gained beforehand.
 Only one (1) make-up exam, per student, will be allowed for the semester.
+You will be required to take the final, comprehensive exam as well as the Major Field Test; however, the lower of these two scores will be dropped.
+Information regarding the Major Field Test is below.